 Unlock!, Escape The Room, and the critically acclaimed Exit: The Game series offer the chance to try out the Escape Room phenomena in the comfort of your own home and are more suitable for smaller groups, or even solo play. » Read more

 The game will be familiar to any Minesweeper players, but with one key difference: you’re trying to locate and uncover presents hidden under the snow, while avoiding the dirty lumps of coal.
-Double click (or tap) to uncover a patch of snow.
+Double click (or double tap) to uncover a patch of snow.
 Single click to mark a suspected piece of coal.
 Good luck! » Read more

 The Witness is a computer puzzle game from 2016.
 It’s great to look at, with challenging but satisfying puzzles and a few moments of genius.